jkomoros/CASsim/README.md

 Note that `npm run build` doesn't actually run the generation pipeline, assuming it's checked in.
 It's currently safest to run `npm run build:full` before deploying to fully guarentee all necesary files are generated.

+If you want to test a fully clean, no-generated-files checkout, you can run `npm run build:clean:pristine` to get the checkout to a fully pristine state to test against.